mb21/blog/_posts/2020-06-01-what-business-is-haskell-a-a-good-fit-for.md

 For those “business applications”, the advantages of Haskell are outweighed by the huge disadvantage of not having a big developer pool readily available for growing a team and quickly filling in replacements.

-Also, what dominates the code of those apps is simply transforming data from one representation to another: i.e. I/O across system-, team- and/or human/machine-boundaries and interfaces.
-(That’s why I think it’s amazing that something like [Airtable](https://airtable.com) hasn’t “taken over the world” for CRUD GUIs.)
-But when all you need to do is read in some JSON, change one field, and spit it out again, Haskell doesn’t help you much.
+Also, what dominates the code of those apps is simply transforming data from one representation to another: i.e. I/O across system-, team- and/or human/machine-boundaries and interfaces.[^2] But when all you need to do is read in some JSON, change one field, and spit it out again, Haskell doesn’t help you much.
 Its strengths only come into play once you’ve parsed the data into your [ADT](https://en.wikipedia.org/wiki/Algebraic_data_type).
 And figuring out what the right ADT is, boils down to defining the [semantics of the data, which is harder to agree on the more people you are](/blog/2014/10/05/In-Search-of-Truth-for-Knowledge-based-Systems.html).
-And that's where we’re sort of back to the point about requirements – if you've gotten all the involved people to use a shared vocabulary and langauge, and agree on the requirements, you've already solved the hardest problem in most business applications.
-(That's my intuition for why Unison won't work.)
+And that's where we’re sort of back to the point about requirements – if you've gotten all the involved people to use a shared vocabulary and langauge, and agree on the requirements, you've already solved the hardest problem in most business applications.[^3]

 ### Chickens and eggs